robotcraft19/robotcraft-pathfinding-stage/README.md

 Another node loads the mapped environment stored previously at the begining of the astar pathfinding launch file.

-- A* Pathfinder : `roslaunch amazebot-pathfinding-stage maze_pro.launch`
+- A* Pathfinder : `roslaunch robotcraft-pathfinding-stage maze_pro.launch`

 ## Roadmap

-See the [open issues](https://github.com/robotcraft19/amazebot-pathfinding-stage/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/robotcraft19/robotcraft-pathfinding-stage/issues) for a list of proposed features (and known issues).

 ## Contribute